lkleinbrodt/Copycat/README.md

    npm run compile
    ```
 2. Open the folder in VS Code and press `F5` to launch the extension in a new Extension Development Host window.
-3. In the _Context Bundler_ view of the Explorer, check the files or folders you want to include.
+3. In the _CopyCat_ view of the Explorer, check the files or folders you want to include.
 Token counts appear next to each file.
-4. Click the clipboard icon or run the `Context Bundler: Copy Selected Files to Clipboard` command.
+4. Click the clipboard icon or run the `CopyCat: Copy Selected Files to Clipboard` command.
 5. Paste the result into your LLM conversation.

 The extension respects `.gitignore` rules automatically and only reads files inside your workspace.